keras-team/keras-io/examples/vision/md/patch_convnet.md

 import tensorflow as tf
 from tensorflow import keras
-import matplotlib.pyplot as plt import tensorflow_addons as tfa from tensorflow.keras import layers
+import matplotlib.pyplot as plt import keras from keras import layers from keras import ops from tensorflow import data as tf_data

 # Set seed for reproducibiltiy
 SEED = 42